 International airports streamline travel and connect people around the world.
 However, they are also hotbeds for people smuggling and trafficking in persons.
 The detection of high-risk travelers— including potential smugglers, traffickers, and victims of trafficking— is crucial for reducing illicit activities at borders.
 It is equally critical to be able to provide the necessary assistance and protection to vulnerable individuals and potential victims.

-The Regional Support Office of the Bali Process (RSO) delivered its second Regional Border Management by Air course to 27 immigration and border control officers from India, Indonesia, Malaysia, the Philippines, and Thailand, in partnership with the Australian Border Force, in Jakarta, Indonesia from 3rd to 7th June.
+The Regional Support Office of the Bali Process (RSO) delivered its second Regional Border Management by Air course to 27 immigration and border control officers from India, Indonesia, Malaysia, the Philippines, and Thailand, in partnership with the Australian Border Force.
 This workshop was made possible by administrative support from the Jakarta Centre for Law Enforcement and Cooperation (JCLEC).
 The workshop enhanced the capabilities of participants to verify travel documents and traveler assessments, and, deepened their understanding of legal frameworks, information and data collection, and corruption risks.

 Bolstering conceptual and practical knowledge